 Fear of falling

-If you have experienced a previous fall, you may be concerned about falling again and become less active or limit what you do in an attempt to avoid situations where you feel you might be more vulnerable.
+If you have experienced a previous fall, you may be concerned about falling again and become less active than you used to be, or limit what you do in an attempt to avoid situations where you feel you might be more vulnerable.

-The fear of falling can itself be a risk factor.
-Reduced activity may mean your stamina levels and fitness are reduced.
-As a result, everyday activities will be more physically demanding and the risk of falling increased.
-You may become less motivated and increasingly dependent on others.
+Even if you haven't fallen before, the fear of falling can itself be a risk factor.
+Reduced activity may mean your stamina levels and fitness are reduced as your muscles become weaker if you don't use them and your joints can become stiffer.
+As a result, everyday activities will be more physically demanding as your body isn't as used to moving and maintaining your balance, so your risk of falling increases.
+There is also a risk that you might become less motivated and increasingly dependent on others.

 Ideas to reduce the fear of falling

-- Talk about concerns and share worries with others.
+- Talk about your concerns and share your worries with others.

 - If you have one, keep your mobile with you at all times so that you can call someone for help.

-- Consider what you would do in an emergency and who you would call.
+- Consider what you would do in an emergency and who you would call - having a plan in place should you fall can take away some of the fear.

-- Try not to let your fear of falling make you avoid social situations.
+- Try not to let your fear of falling make you avoid social situations - the more you get out, the more fit and active you will be, and it can also benefit your emotional wellbeing.

 What to do if you fall